Indian Residential Schools Settlement Agreement

 The Indian Residential Schools Settlement Agreement (IRSSA; Convention de règlement relative aux pensionnats indiens, CRRPI) is an agreement between the government of Canada and approximately 86,000 Indigenous peoples in Canada who at some point were enrolled as children in the Canadian Indian residential school system, a system which was in place between 1879 and 1997.
 The IRSSA recognized the damage inflicted by the residential schools and established a C$1.9-billion compensation package called CEP (Common Experience Payment) for all former IRS students.
 The agreement, announced in 2006, was the largest class action settlement in Canadian history.
+The conduct of certain class action lawyers resulted in criticisms of unethical and exploitative practices, including calls to re-evaluate the codes of conduct of the legal profession by the Canadian Bar Association.

 As of March 2016, a total of C$1,622,422,106 has been paid to 79,309 former students.
 An additional C$3.18 billion has been paid out to 31,103 former students as of March 31, 2019, through IAPs (Independent Assessment Process) which are for damages suffered beyond the norm for the IRS.
+The average IAP payment is $111,265 (including legal costs), and the average CEP payment is $20,457.

 Indian residential schools

 Indian residential schools were a network of "boarding schools" for Native Canadians (First Nations or "Indians"; Métis and Inuit).
-These schools operated in all Canadian provinces and territories except Prince Edward Island, New Brunswick, and Newfoundland and Labrador.
+These schools operated in all Canadian provinces and territories except Prince Edward Island and New Brunswick.

 The first school opened in 1828, and the last one closed in 1997.
-The last school to close was Kivalliq Hall in Rankin Inlet, in what is now Nunavut; it became a IRSSA-recognized school in 2019 following a court ruling, which is why earlier accounts describe the last school closing in 1996.
+The last school to close was Kivalliq Hall in Rankin Inlet, in what is now Nunavut; it became an IRSSA-recognized school in 2019 following a court ruling, which is why earlier accounts describe the last school closing in 1996.

 Funded by the Canadian government's Indian Affairs and Northern Development, and administered by Christian churches, predominantly the Roman Catholic Church in Canada (60%), but also the Anglican Church of Canada (30%), and the United Church of Canada, including its pre-1925 constituent church predecessors (10%).
 The policy was to remove children from the influence of their families and culture and assimilate them into the dominant Canadian culture.
 Over the course of the system's existence, approximately 30% of native children, roughly some 150,000, were placed in residential schools nationally.